-CELL PHONES
+CELL PHONES/SMART WATCHES

-These are permitted at school but should be placed in the student's locker from the time the student arrives at school until school dismissal.
-Students are not allowed to use their phones during morning or afternoon carpool (we suggest students bring books to read during those times).
+These are permitted at school but should be turned off, then placed in the student's locker, book bag, or on their person, from the time the student arrives at school until school dismissal (this includes students who are coming in or going to dual enrollment courses off campus).
+Students are not allowed to use these devices during morning or afternoon carpool (we suggest students bring books to read during those times).
 Failure to follow these guidelines will result in the following disciplinary consequences: